State Fire Instructors

 - Attend instructor certification conferences at least once every two years to receive instructor certification in designated courses.

 - Attend annual instructor certification conferences to receive safety training as required by 29 CFR 1910.156 and 1910.134.
-Maintain state issued equipment and report condition, defects, damage or malfunctions to appropriate FSB staff members.
+Maintain state issued equipment and report condition, defects, damage or malfunctions to appropriate FOTB staff members.

 - Follow all policies and procedures required by OFPC and the State Of New York.